 One of my favorite surprises about blogging has been the different doors it would open.
 Before I started this blog, it hadn’t occurred to me that I would make money on it and hope to someday turn it into my full-time job.
 It is totally possible to build your blog into a business, but you only get out of it what you put into it.
 Monetizing your blog is a lot of work, and there are countless steps you should take before really hoping to make any significant money on your blog.
 It takes initiative.
 No one will be holding your hand and guiding you on the next steps.
 The traffic won’t come without you promoting the heck out of your blog posts.
 You can’t collaborate with companies on sponsored posts if you aren’t willing to improve your writing and your photography.
 The thing about a side hustle like this one is that there is no boss giving you deadlines for each project.
 It’s completely up to you to decide whether you’ll reach your deadlines and finish your projects.

-You Might Also Enjoy: 6 Things to Do Before You Monetize Your Blog
+You Might Also Like: 6 Things to Do Before You Monetize Your Blog

 You’ll Never Stop Learning

-After a year and a half of blogging, I’m still constantly learning new things about blogging.
+After years of blogging, I’m still constantly learning new things about blogging.
 Whether it be learning new design techniques, learning new social media tricks, or developing new ways to come up with post ideas, the learning never stops.

-You Might Also Enjoy: 5 Lessons I’ve Learned in One Year of Blogging
+You Might Also Like: 5 Lessons I’ve Learned in One Year of Blogging

 It’s Not Just About Writing